agoldis/currents-example-sameet-2024-12-18/packages/global-setup/README.md

 - Successful shards will scan and report the list of tests that are supposed to be reported, but will only run as subset of tests allocated for the shar
 - Failed shards will never run the tests

-As a result, Currents will mark the associated run as timedout because some tests were never reported.
+As a result, Currents marks the associated run as timedout because some tests were never reported.